aiqa-cotc/cotc-governance-framework/protocol/CODE_INDEX.md

 ## 📖 How to Use This Index

-1. **Browse by Purpose**: Use the table above to quickly find the code you need
+1. **Browse by Category**: Use the sections above to find interfaces by functional area
+2. **Quick Reference**: Use the table at the top for fast navigation to specific files
-2. **Follow the Links**: Click any file link to view the complete TypeScript implementation
+3. **Follow the Links**: Click any file link to view the complete TypeScript implementation
-3. **Navigate Back**: Each TypeScript file includes a return link to the main documentation
+4. **Navigate Back**: Each TypeScript file includes return links to this index and main documentation
-4. **Cross-Reference**: Use the "Section in Main Doc" column to find related documentation
+5. **Cross-Reference**: Use the "Section in Main Doc" column to find related documentation

 ---